Relintai/pandemonium_engine_docs/03_usage/06_inputs/06_controllers_gamepads_joysticks.md

 create *input actions* in the Project Settings which will then refer to specified key and controller inputs.

-Input actions are explained in detail on the `doc_inputevent` page.
+Input actions are explained in detail on the [inputevent](01_inputevent.md) page.

-Note:

-    Unlike keyboard input, supporting both mouse and controller input for an action (such as looking around in a first-person game) will require different code paths since these have to be handled separately.
+Note: Unlike keyboard input, supporting both mouse and controller input for an action (such as looking around in a first-person game) will require different code paths since these have to be handled separately.

 #### Which Input singleton method should I use?